 Getting a cancer diagnosis

 “When people hear they have cancer, they think the worst really,” says Jane Fide, head of Maggie’s cancer support centre in Cheltenham.
-Fide has supported many people in the centre after their diagnosis.
+Fide has supported lots of people in the centre after their diagnosis.
 “It’s shock, horror.
 Cancer has such scary connotations.
 But most people want to say ‘OK, I’ve got cancer’ and get out of the hospital so that they can take in what’s happening.”

 When you’re home, it’s time to digest the information you’ve received.
 “Once the initial shock has subsided, there is sometimes a flood of emotions that can be hard to deal with.
 But that’s normal.
 It takes a while for you to absorb the information and come to terms with the situation,” explains Fide.